Oreo Cheesecake Cookies are everything I love about American baking. They are so quick and easy to make yet really deliver on taste and texture.

 - ¾ cup (150 g) granulated sugar

 - ¼ teaspoon salt

-- 12 Oreo cookies, broken into pieces, preferably not ground in crumbs
+- 12 Oreo cookies broken into pieces, preferably not crushed

 - In a large mixing bowl, beat cream cheese, butter, sugar and salt until combined.
 Add flour and beat on low speed just until incorporated.
 Stir in Oreo pieces.
 Cover bowl with plastic wrap and chill dough for 20 minutes in the freezer or for 1 hour in the refrigerator.
 (Without chilling the dough is too sticky to shape into cookies.)

 - Preheat oven to 350°F (175°C).
 Line baking tray with parchment paper.